 red wine sauce

-Blend the flour into the vegetables and stir continually over moderately low heat for 8 to 10 minutes, until the flour slowly turns a golden, nut brown.
+- Stir the flour into the vegetables and cook over medium low heat, stirring constantly, 8 to 10 minutes or until the flour turns golden brown.

-Remove from heat.
-With a wire whisk, immediately blend in all of the boiling liquid at once.
+- Remove from heat.
+With a wire whisk, immediately blend in all of the boiling stock at once.
 Beat in the tomato paste.
 Add the herb bouquet.

-Correct the seasoning.
-Strain, pressing juice out of vegetables.
-Degrease thoroughly and proceed to wine sauce.
+- Taste and adjust the seasoning.
+Strain, pressing juice out of vegetables, then degrease.
+Proceed to wine sauce.
 Alternatively, transfer to a container, cover with a piece of plastic wrap to prevent a skin from forming, cool and refrigerate or freeze.

-Season the tenderloin all over with salt.
-Refrigerate 4 hours or up to 24 hours.
-Thirty minutes before roasting remove beef from refrigerator.
+- Season the tenderloin all over with salt.
+Refrigerate at least 4 hours and up to 24 hours.
+Thirty minutes before roasting, remove beef from refrigerator.

 red wine sauce